How to Save Money on Gas: 25 Tips and Tricks to Save on FuelSaving Money

 Try to use most of these gas saver tips in conjunction with one another to maximize your potential for savings on fuel.

 1. Download the GetUpside App and Save 25¢ per Gallon

-One of the simplest ways to save money on gas and find cheap gas near you is by using the GetUpside app (click here for our GetUpside promo code for an extra 10¢/gallon sign-up bonus).
+One of the simplest ways to save money on gas and find cheap gas near you is by using the GetUpside app.
 They partner with local businesses — gas stations, grocery stores, restaurants, etc. — to deliver great deals you likely won’t find anywhere else.

 With over 5,000+ gas stations that include all the big brands, such as Shell, BP, Exxon, Marathon, Sunoco, etc., you can get up to 25¢ per gallon in the form of cash back.
 All you do is download the GetUpside app, fill up your car, and snap a picture of your receipt.
 You’ll earn cash back that you can redeem anytime via PayPal or check.